 If you're like me, you like a nice, clean desktop on your personal computer.
 Why shouldn't you have the same for your iPhone?
 The trouble is, iOS doesn't make it very clear how to keep one page free from apps so you can focus on your wallpaper of choice.
 That's okay, though — you need to know how it's done.

 There are a lot of tweaks you can make to iOS to give it a personal feel.
 Use a few or all of these tips, and nobody else's iPhone will quite feel like your phone.

-There's no real dark mode on iOS yet.
-However, there is a pretty decent workaround.
+For any app that doesn't support native dark mode yet, there is a pretty decent workaround.
 "Smart Invert Colors" is a setting that tries to invert all but the essential colors on your iPhone.
 For example, it'll change white backgrounds to black, but try to keep photos, videos, emoji, etc. in their color scheme.

 As you can see below, Smart Invert Colors works much better than using Classic Invert for a dark mode.
-It still inverts things it shouldn't, especially when it comes to embedded video, but it's a good, temporary solution for iOS users looking to browse their iPhones at night.
+It still inverts things it shouldn't, especially when it comes to embedded video, but it's a good, temporary solution for iOS users looking to browse unsupported apps on their iPhones at night.

 Introduced in iOS 11, you can customize Control Center's buttons and layout, other than the connections pane, music pane, orientation lock, Do Not Disturb, brightness, volume, and Screen Mirroring, that is.

 The Share Sheet is a powerful tool in iOS — you can send photos, videos, links, and more to contacts across apps.
 But it's not just for sharing — you can also use the Share Sheet to search for text on a page, add an article to your reading list, enable a third-party plug-in, and so much more.

 On top of its awesome features, you have a lot of freedom to customize your Share Sheet — you choose which apps and which tools appear in which order.
 Make sure your Share Sheet looks like no one else's.